 WHILE it may be argued that the climate of Townsville would not readily call to mind the atmosphere of Bonnie Dundee's beloved Highlands, the Croft household was not to be easily discouraged from its attempts to preserve the spirit of the thistle in the land of the prickly pear.
-Robyn Croft was an ardent Scottish dancer from early childhood, There were numerous competition successes.
-In due course she was Highland dancing champion of Townsville land dancing champion of Townsville, Encouraged by both her father and mother, she travelled to England in 1958 and joined the corps of the Royal Ballet, with whom she danced solo roles at times.
+Robyn Croft was an ardent Scottish dancer from early childhood.
+There were numerous competition successes.
+In due course she was Highland dancing champion of Townsville

+Encouraged by both her father and mother, she travelled to England in 1958 and joined the corps of the Royal Ballet, with whom she danced solo roles at times.
 In two overseas tours by units of the Royal Ballet, she danced in Africa (Pietermaritzburg, Johannesburg, Durban and Capetown) and in Asia (Manila, Hong Kong and Osaka).
 She returned to Australia to undertake television dancing in Melbourne.
-During the main tour of the Australian father in his quest for first-class physical condition is matched by the attitudes of Douglas Gilchrist, who believes that passionate determination to be a dancer and to remain a dancer of distinction can involve a man in two most intimidating personal struggles, one of them physiological and the other psychological.
-Take the physiological problem first.

 During the main tour of the Australian Ballet's first year, her dancing included the Pas de Trois in "Swan Lake", the cup-winner (Archer) role in "Melbourne Cup", the valse in "Les Sylphides", the husband hunter in "Lady and the Fool", Swanhilda's friend in "Coppelia", and the Pas de Trois in "Rendezvous".
-The tremendous zeal of Robus Croft's